Did you know that 75% of Australians have at least one cup of coffee a day?

 The hospitality industry offers job opportunities for those looking to work in cafes or coffee houses.
 Many local and international students find the coffee industry the best one to work in to gain some priceless experience.
 Here is why you should consider working in the Australian coffee industry.

 In the past years, the coffee industry experienced strong revenue growth and significant job increases.
-According to Cafes and Coffee Shops in Australia: Market Research Report, more than 86,243 people are working within the industry.
+According to a report published by Statista Research Department, 96000 people are estimated to be employed within the industry.
 It brought in about 4 billion Australian dollars in total last 2020.
 It means that there is a good chance for you to secure a job in this industry.

 Baristas prepare coffee or tea beverages and interact with customers on a daily basis.
 They usually work shifts in the morning, afternoon and evening, and often on weekends and holidays.